nanoindentation in the Zeiss Global Centre

 Facilities

-In the School of Mechanical and Design Engineering at the University of Portsmouth, we have access to microstructure characterisation facilities, additive manufacturing and alloys prototyping, processing and mechanical testing laboratories.
+In the School of Electrical and Mechanical Engineering at the University of Portsmouth, we have access to microstructure characterisation facilities, additive manufacturing and alloys prototyping, processing and mechanical testing laboratories.

 We utilise a range of micro-analytical techniques, including SEM, EDS, XRD, EBSD, TKD and nano/micro X-ray tomography.
 We also have access to synchrotron and neutron facilities to conduct in-situ experiments.